 The operating performance of these intersections is described by the Level of Service (LOS).
 LOS is measured quantitatively and reported on a scale from A to F, with A representing the best performance and F the worst.
-See Appendix B: Traffic Analysis for descriptions of each LOS designation.

 Using the traffic modeling software Synchro and the HCM 6 delay thresholds introduced above, the existing and existing plus project AM and PM peak hour LOS were computed for each study intersection.
 The preliminary results of this analysis are reported in Table 6.